 The gut-lung connection and the coronavirus

 I have written before about the importance of probiotics in human health.
-In short, there should be an astonishing 2kg of bugs in the colon; they play a widely varied role in immunity, assimilating nutrients and producing metabolites that have functions in distant organs such as the brain and the skin.
+In short, there should be an astonishing 2kg of bugs in the intestines, mostly in the colon; they play a widely varied role in immunity, assimilating nutrients and producing metabolites that have functions in distant organs such as the brain and the skin.

 And so in the literature scientists are now investigating subjects such as the Gut-Brain and lung connections; those bugs enable the colon to produce serotonin and dopamine, for example, two extremely important neurotransmitters that impact on our mental and physical wellbeing.